Iherrbenza/AD9959_Python/README.md

 and then write when a trigger arrives to an interrup pin.
 The ESP32 will comunicate with the computer via WiFi in alocal network.

 ## DDS_ESP32_Arduino
 This folder contains the program of the microcontroller written in an Arduino enviroment.
-Version 1.0.4 from espressif was used to develop the program.
+Version 1.0.4 from espressif in borad manager was used to develop the program.

 ## DDS_ESP32_Jupyter
 Jupyter notebook file with a DDS class and examples to ccontrol the DDS with the ESP32.